NicorDesignsLLC/JakartaJEEWebDevelopment/docs/jee8securityauth2.md

 ## 1️⃣ Current Security Gaps

-Before diving in, here are some potential gaps in your custom approach:
+Before diving in, here are some potential gaps in our custom approach:

 ❌ **CSRF Protection**: No CSRF tokens in forms—Spring Security can automatically handle this.